 Estimated Local Cash Needed

-5000 KRW - just for incidentals; nothing required; no entrance fee.
+5000 KRW - For incidentals; snacks, souvenir.
+Nothing required; no entrance fee.

 I do not have a car in Korea, do not drive.
 I can arrange for a mini-bus or taxi if you wish, at extra expense.
 Otherwise we will use the cheap taxis that are easy to catch, and Korea's excellent and fast system of subway trains, and buses, together.

 A Recent Review of this tour

 David is an excellent guide.
 He speaks perfect English and his knowledge of Korean culture is astounding.
 I learned a great deal from him and would highly recommend him as a guide if you are interested in an in-depth, intellectual approach.